 |IT Support Manager||IT support organization representative who can provide input on the supportability of this change from a helpdesk perspective.|

 |Identity Architect or Azure Global Administrator||Identity management team representative in charge of defining how this change is aligned with the core identity management infrastructure in your organization.|

 |Application Business Owner||The overall business owner of the affected application(s), which may include managing access.
 May also provide input on the user experience and usefulness of this change from an end user's perspective.|

 |Security Owner||A representative from the security team that can sign out that the plan will meet the security requirements of your organization.|

 |Compliance Manager||The person within your organization responsible for ensuring compliance with corporate, industry, or governmental requirements.|

 Contributor to project plan and outcome

 Best practices for a pilot

-A pilot allows you to test with a small group before turning a capability on for everyone.
+A pilot allows you to test with a small group before turning on a capability for everyone.
 Ensure that as part of your testing, each use case within your organization is thoroughly tested.
-It's best to target a specific group of pilot users before rolling this out to your organization as a whole.
+It's best to target a specific group of pilot users before rolling this deployment out to your organization as a whole.